 We want to change environmental news coverage and inspire action.

 We’re not here to peddle positivity.
-But rather than whining, complaining, grieving and using fear-mongering to sell headlines, we’re here to talk about what’s working to save this planet.
-Each one of our stories holds a solution that anyone can seize on and enact or support in their own communities.
+But rather than whining, complaining, grieving and using fear-mongering to sell headlines, we talk about what’s working to save this planet.
+Each one of our stories holds a solution that anyone can seize and enact in their own communities.

 We can do this.